 Unlike the centralized authorization procedure, the decentralized marketing authorization procedure requires a submission of a separate application to, and leads to grant of separate marketing authorizations by, the competent authorities of each EU member state in which the product is to be marketed.
 This application is identical to the application that would be submitted to the EMA for authorization through the centralized procedure.
 The assessment of the application for marketing authorization is conducted by the reference EU member state.
 This reference EU member state prepares a draft assessment and drafts of the related materials within 120 days after receipt of a valid application.
 The resulting assessment report is submitted to the concerned EU member states who, within 90 days of receipt, must decide whether to approve the assessment report and related materials.
-If a concerned EU member state cannot approve the assessment report and related materials due to concerns relating to a potential serious risk to public health, disputed elements may be referred to the Heads of Medicines Agencies, or CMDh for review.
+If a concerned EU member state cannot approve the assessment report and related materials.
+If a concerned EU member state cannot approve the assessment report and related materials erious risk to public health, disputed elements may be referred to the Heads of Medicines Agencies, or CMDh for review.
 This review, which may also be escalated to the CHMP in case of disagreement in CMDh would result in a decision by the European Commission, whose decision is binding on all EU member states.